-The contractor shall provide and maintain in a neat and sanitary condition such accommodations for the use by his or her employees as may be necessary for human waste.
+Way and Utilities shall consider approval for the construction of a road to provide necessary access.
+Provisions for such construction shall be condition such accommodations for the use by his or her employees as may be necessary for human waste.
 Any acceptable type of portable sanitary facility will suffice.